krasizorbov/Mini-JS-Projects/README.md

 # Mini-JS-Projects
-Mini Projects With Pure JavaScript
+Mini Projects With HTML5, CSS And Pure JavaScript, No Frameworks Or Libraries